ndisidore/presi-workers-as-translator/slides/act2-single-worker.md

 ---

-# The "Rosetta Stone" Approach
+# Exhibit A: The hall of schemas

 <style scoped>
 .rosetta-code code {